Student guide to harassment and sexual misconduct

 4. Staff and student relationships

-Universities and colleges should also protect students from conflicts of interest or abuses of power.
+Universities and colleges must take steps to protect students from conflicts of interest or abuses of power in intimate personal relationships between students and staff members.

 Abuse of power may look like a staff member promising favourable or detrimental treatment in order to facilitate an intimate personal relationship with a student (for example, promising favourable treatment on academic assessments or not receiving funding for research).